 Some things to be aware of

-- We are here to help you to learn and to manage your project effectively as a team.
+- We are here to help you learn to manage your project effectively as a team.
 We will do our best to facilitate your work, but…

 - We are not here to tell you what to do every step of the way.
 You are expected to carry out independent research to figure out what you need to do to complete this project.
 We want to help you but we need you to be independent.

-- There is a limit to what we can provide in terms of materials and tools.
-Depending on your design, you may need to source materials or access to tools independently.
+- There are limits to what we can provide in terms of materials and tools.
+You will probably need to source materials and/or access to tools independently.